Atulkrishnatiwari/WeatherApp/README.md

 **4.User-Friendly Design:**
 Implement an intuitive and user-friendly design for easy navigation and information retrieval.
+Also we build this app depending on the mode when we will change night mode it will change user Interface also

+**5.Weather Condition:**
+When weather will change automaticaly it's Image will be changed depending on the weather condition
 ## Technology Used

 - **Swift:** The primary programming language used for this project.